 Rui: What do these studies tell us?

-Kishore: For paroxysmal AF, when compared to placebo, all interventions were for conversion to sinus rhythm by the end of inpatient study follow up, with a biphasic truncated exponential electrical cardioversion protocol with increasing shock energies ranking highest.
+Kishore: For paroxysmal AF, in a combined network of electrical and pharmacological approaches when compared to placebo, all interventions were better for conversion to sinus rhythm by the end of inpatient study follow up.
+An electrical protocol with a biphasic truncated exponential waveform and increasing shock energies was ranked the highest followed by quinidine with a moderate degree of certainty.

-Finally, for pharmacological conversion of atrial flutter patients, among treatments for which we have moderate degree of certainty on efficacy, ibutilide ranked highest.
+Finally, for pharmacological conversion of atrial flutter patients, among treatments for which we have moderate degree of certainty on efficacy, ibutilide ranked highest followed by propafenone.

 Rui: And what about safety outcomes?
 Was there much difference between cardioversion strategies with respect to stroke or mortality?